Danger in the Lumo-Bay

 When Captain Jacques awoke, there was light in the library.
 Dull gray morning light radiated in through the windows.
 His head ached, and the texture of the library’s threadbare carpet had etched itself into the naked pink skin of his face.

 He dug his claws into the carpet and dragged himself upright.
 Had all those hours really passed?
 Shouldn’t the lumo-bay safety controls have protected him?
 Nothing in the lumo-bay should have been able to hurt him.
-Somewhere in his foggy, aching brain, he made a mental note to have Lieutenant LeGuin run more tests.
+Somewhere in his foggy, aching brain, he made a mental note to have Lt.
+LeGuin run more tests.

 Captain Jacques was about to call for the computer to reveal the lumo-bay exit when his eyes landed upon a silver and gold gleam.
 The gryphon statue sat on the floor in front of him.
 It was still here.